github/docs/content/osmand/map/online-raster-maps.md

 - It is not possible to rotate map with readable text (text will be rotated with the map itself, thus will not be easily readable).

-## TODO

-![Online_maps](/assets/images/plugins/online-maps/online-maps.png)

-It is possible to cache online maps with  [MapCreator](http://download.osmand.net/latest-night-build/OsmAndMapCreator-main.zip)  or  [SASPlanet](https://www.facebook.com/georsgis/videos/vb.332654947303300/2224656661106781/?type=2&theater)  for the offline usage.

-## Raster maps as Map source
+## How to use Raster maps
+### Preparation

+### Main map
 Raster maps can be as Map source in OsmAnd (by default, oflline vector maps are enabled).
 You can choose one of its in the list or add yours.
 Android: menu - Configure map - Map source
 iOS: menu - Map - Map type
+![Online_maps](/assets/images/plugins/online-maps/online-maps.png)

-## How to use Underlay / Overlay layers
+### Underlay / Overlay layers
 Not only can you use one map, you can also add up to two of the online tiles to the basic layer maps to combine three of them on the screen.
 For instance, you can open a basic OsmAnd offline vector maps, then add a satellite view for the overlay, and put cycling routes map underneath.
 You can set the base map transparency for your layer and whether display the transparency slider on the main screen or not.